inet-framework/inet-showcases/docs/visualizer/environment/index.md

 OpenSceneGraph (OSG) library.
 If your OMNeT++ installation has been compiled with OSG support, you can switch to 3D view using the toolbar.
 The result will look like the following.
-Note that the
-<var>SceneVisualizer</var> view settings have no effect on the 3D view,
-you can use the mouse to move the camera and change the view angle.
+Note that the `SceneVisualizer` view settings have no effect on the 3D view, you can use the mouse to move the camera and change the view angle.

 <img class="screen" src="3d.png">